 But before that – who is your audience?

-Your work as a content writer depends on what you know about your audience.
+Your work as a content writer depends on what you know about your audience, or the audience of the client you are assigned to write for.
 How much information do you have in your hands now that will help you effectively do your tasks of writing or re-writing content, managing social media and e-mail campaigns, etc.?

 It is about asking the right questions that will help you with your research.
 It is essentially market research that you are bound to do.
 What else would it be if not market research that makes you gather information about your audience’s needs and desires?